Tikamin557/Ts-Core/docs/ModderGuide_ContentPatcherIntegration.md

 After the Content Pack data has been rebuilt, T's Core tells Content Patcher to reload the target Content Pack's patches.

-This uses Content Patcher's own reload handling for the specified Content Pack.

 For example:

 ```text
 tscore_cp_reload YourName.MyContentPack
 ```

-ultimately reloads the patches belonging to:
+reloads the patches belonging to:

 ```text
 YourName.MyContentPack